1. How do children develop schemas?

 - From what the biological sex of the child is

 - From interactions with other children, adults also through media

 - From environment with other adults and tv shows

 Other questions in this quiz

-- Formed of attitudes, expectations and behaviour of the gender they identify with
+- Formed of attitudes, expectations and behaviours of the opposite gender

-- Formed of attitudes, expectations and behaviour of the opposite gender
+- Formed of attitudes, expectations and behaviours of the gender the individual relates to

 - Attitudes, expectations and behaviours they don't like